guigrpa/storyboard/README.md

 ### Storyboard DevTools

-Using the Storyboard DevTools should be pretty straightforward.
-After [installing them](https://chrome.google.com/webstore/detail/storyboard-devtools/gficinaagglofbelmgdkknaefhpknccc), open the Chrome DevTools, select the Storyboard pane and point your browser at either:
+Using the extension should be pretty straightforward.
+After [installing it](https://chrome.google.com/webstore/detail/storyboard-devtools/gficinaagglofbelmgdkknaefhpknccc), open the Chrome DevTools, select the Storyboard pane and point your browser at either:

 * Your standard application URL, to see both server and client logs
 * Port 8090 (configurable) of your server, to see server logs only